BenjaminWolfe/dotfiles/manual-customizations.md

     as it's a very poorly reviewed app
   - The whole purpose of this is for rare cases where you have to open an `invite.ics` file (see below)
+- _Allow applications to access your location_: Up to you
 - _Night Shift options_: Schedule: Sunset to Sunrise
-- To hide files on a Mac desktop, navigate to System Settings > Desktop & Dock and uncheck the "On Desktop" box under the "Show items" section.
+- _Desktop & Dock_: uncheck the "On Desktop" box under the "Show items" section to hide all the messy screenshots on your desktop!

 ## Rectangle